Optimal Time and Space Construction of Suffix Arrays and LCP Arrays for Integer Alphabets: Optimal Time and Space Construction of Suffix Arrays

 \subsection{Sort all L-suffixes}

 We compute $\SA_{\setL}$ in the head of $\A$ from $\SA_{\setLMS}$ stored in the head of $\A$, which is given by the result of sorting the LMS-suffixes.
 The internal transitions of $\A$ in the algorithm are shown in Figure~\ref{fig:SALMS_to_SAL}, and each transition runs in $O(N)$ time and in-place.
 In Transitions~\arabic{counterMakeSALMS}-\arabic{counterMakeLFLMS}, we compute $\lf$ and move LMS-suffixes in $\Y$ and $\Z$.
 Transition~\arabic{counterMakeSALxnot} induces all L-suffixes from LMS-suffixes stored in $\Y$ and $\Z$ and stores them in $\X$ and $\Y$.
 The concept of this transition is almost the same as Step~\ref{step:sort_l} in Section~\ref{sec:previous}.
 In Transitions~\arabic{counterMakeSALx}-\arabic{counterMakeSAL}, we merge the L-suffixes of $\X$ and $\Y$ and obtain $\SA_{\setL}$.
-The former part, Transitions~\arabic{counterMakeSALMS}-\arabic{counterMakeSALMSxnot}, is omitted due to lack of space (see Appendix~\ref{sec:algo:sort_l_former}), and we only describe the latter part, Transitions~\arabic{counterMakeLFLMS}-\arabic{counterMakeSAL}, which is the most technical part of our algorithm.
+The former part Transitions~\arabic{counterMakeSALMS}-\arabic{counterMakeSALMSxnot} is not so hard, so we omitted (we left the details in Appendix~\ref{sec:algo:sort_l_former}), and we only describe the latter part Transitions~\arabic{counterMakeLFLMS}-\arabic{counterMakeSAL} which is the most technical part of our algorithm.
 We assume that we have a bit array $\typelf$ of $\sigma$ bits without extra space, and details on its in-place implementation are given in Section~\ref{sec:algo:typelf}.

 As the result of Transitions~\arabic{counterMakeSALMS}-\arabic{counterMakeSALMSxnot}, we have $\Y_{\setyLMS}$ for which $\Y[\vt]=\suf{i}$ if $\suf{i} \in \setyLMS$ starting with $\vt$ exists, and $\Y[\vt]$ is empty otherwise, and we also have $\typelf$ for which $\typelf[\vt]=1$ if an L-suffix starting with $\vt$ exists, and $\typelf[\vt]=0$ otherwise.